 Residents cover their houses in plastic sheeting so as to protect their property and then don their own overalls to get involved!
 While it may be chaotic you certainly can’t say it’s not colourful and it is a somewhat cathartic way to let off steam!

 The event takes place on the Monday before lent begins in the Greek Orthodox calendar (the day before Shrove Tuesday or Mardi Gras as celebrated elsewhere in the world).

 ‘Grab yourself a bag or two of flour, add the brightest food colouring you can find and get ready for some messy flour mayhem!’

-Similar to the Hindu festival of Holi, you’ll be finding bits of coloured flour on your clothes and body for weeks!
+Similar to the Hindu festival of Holi in India, you’ll be finding bits of coloured flour on your clothes and body for weeks!

 The Clean Monday Flour War takes place in the otherwise sleeping fishing village of Galaxidi.
 It is located in the southern part of Phocis, Northern Greece which is around 200km from Athens.
 This little coastal town gets busy each year for the Clean Monday Flour War so make sure you book your flights and accommodation early.

 If you want to witness the Clean Monday Flour War but don’t particularly fancy being covered in flour yourself, you can watch the shenanigans from across the quay.